A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Summary

 \section{Summary}

-In this work, we have conducted a comprehensive analysis of the current state of research on in-trip POI recommendations.
-By addressing the research questions outlined at the beginning of the study, we have initially gained insights into the techniques, data utilization and evaluation metrics prevalent in this field.
-This has facilitated a thorough understanding of the latest research trends in this domain over the past five years.
-Subsequently, we have focused our attention on the utilization of heterogeneous data within the realm of POI recommendations, discussing exemplars pertaining to the diversity of data types and methods for integrating heterogeneous data.
-Finally, based on the results derived from this survey, we have identified existing open gaps and proposed potential future research directions.
+In this work, we conduct an analysis of the current state of research on POI recommendations.
+By addressing RQ1, we gain initial insights into the prevalent data utilization, techniques and evaluation methodologies in POI recommendation research.
+This provides an understanding of the latest research trends in this domain over the past three years.
+To tackle RQ2, we direct our attention to the utilization of multiple information types and integration approaches for heterogeneous data in the field of POI recommendation.
+This revealed an excessive reliance on check-in data, with limited exploration of other information types.
+Finally, based on the results derived from the analysis, we identify existing gaps and propose potential future directions from the perspectives of data, techniques and evaluation for RQ3.

-As the first data-centric survey on POI recommendation research, this study serves as a valuable reference for researchers.
-It provides a foundation for the development of increasingly accurate, personalized, and context-aware RSs, thereby more effectively catering to the nuanced needs and preferences of tourists.
+As the first information-centric survey on POI recommendation research, our paper serves as a reference for researchers, providing a foundation for the development of increasingly accurate, personalized and context-aware RSs.
+However, it is important to note that our study has some limitations.
+Due to the limited use of heterogeneous data in tourism-related POI recommendation research, this survey did not gather sufficient data to further explore the unique features of heterogeneous data in POI recommendation.
+Additionally, while our focus is on heterogeneous data used in POI recommender systems, the application of different recommendation algorithms for various information types has not been thoroughly investigated.
+And the impact of integrating different information types on the evaluation of POI RSs also remains an open question.
+These limitations highlight areas that warrant further exploration in future research.